Oven Studios

 Oven Studios is the personal recording studio of American singer-songwriter and record producer Alicia Keys, located in the Chelsea neighborhood in Manhattan, New York.

 Background

-Designed by the Walters-Storyk Design Group, the studio was originally located at 186 Glen Cove Ave., Glen Cove N.Y. on the North Shore of Nassau County, Long Island.
+Designed by the Walters-Storyk Design Group, the studio was originally located at 186 Glen Cove Avenue in Glen Cove, New York.
 It features a grand piano and two isolation booths.
 Keys says the building is reminiscent of her grandmother's house and has decorated the walls of the studios to include pictures of Nina Simone, Janis Joplin and Bob Marley.
-Opened in 2005, Keys co-owns the studio with her production and songwriting partner Kerry "Krucial" Brothers.
-According to Walters-Storyk, the design was important to the acoustics of the building:
+Opened in 2005, Keys co-owns the studio with her production and songwriting partner Kerry Brothers Jr. According to Walters-Storyk, the design was important to the acoustics of the building:

 The studio was relocated to New York City by the recording of Keys' fourth album The Element of Freedom (2009).